-The latest number (second quarter 2012) of 6,9%, represents a meaningful drop from the level of more than 12% which prevailed during much of 2008 and 2009.
-(These figures only approximate interest costs and not principal repayments on debt.)
+The latest number (third quarter 2012) of 6,5%, represented a meaningful drop from the level of more than 12% which prevailed during much of 2008 and 2009.
+(These numbers only approximate interest costs and not principal repayments on debt.)
 The improved debt servicing cost ratio is of course mainly the result of the decline in interest rates since the end of 2008.
-The ratio is bound to show some further improvement during 2012 in view of the interest rate cut announced in June.
-The Reserve Bank is also not expected to raise interest rates for at least another year or so.
-In addition, disposable income growth should show further advances in view of above-inflation wage increases being granted in many sectors.
+The ratio is bound to have shown a sideways movement during the last quarter of 2012 in view of the stable interest rate pattern since June last year.
+The Reserve Bank is also not expected to raise interest rates in 2013.
+In addition, disposable income growth should show further advances in view of above -inflation wage increases being granted in many sectors.